-If this is granted, then we have a response to the challenge raised at the end of section II, that of how to make sense of representing something as having a general feature, in a sense strong enough to answer to Kant's notion of conceptual representation, but not so strong as to require capacities for rational inference.
+If this is granted, then we have a response to the challenge raised at the end of Section 3.2, i.e. that of how to make sense of representing something as having a general feature in a sense strong enough to answer to Kant's notion of conceptual representation, but not so strong as to require capacities for rational inference.
 In short, it is to represent it as belonging with, or in other words to be sorted with, other things which share that feature.
-Somewhat more precisely: a subject can count as being able to represent objects as F if if she is capable in general of sorting F things from things which are not F, and if her sorting behaviour, like that of the children we have been discussing, involves the awareness of a normative dimension.
-Such a subject can represent a particular object as F on some particular occasion by sorting it
+Somewhat more precisely: a subject can count as being able to represent objects as F if she is capable in general of sorting F things from things which are not F, and if her sorting behavior, like that of the children we have been discussing, involves the awareness of a normative dimension.
+Such a subject can represent a particular object on some particular occasion as F by sorting it with another F thing and, in so doing, taking her behavior to be appropriate.
+Depending on her more general sorting dispositions, the child who carefully places one block beside another, or who points emphatically to her shoe when the experimenter says "shoe" to the ball, can be understood as representing the block as a block, and the shoe as a shoe, even if we cannot ascribe to her a capacity for entertaining thoughts in which block and shoe figure as constituents, or for reasoning about blocks and shoes.
+And to understand her this way is to understand her as grasping the concepts block and shoe, even though she can as yet apply those concepts only by sorting objects which are perceptually presented to her.